nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Initial launch

-    1. Download the jar file and copy into an empty folder
+    1. Download the `ConnectUS.jar` file and copy into an empty folder

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+    1. Double-click the `ConnectUS.jar` file Expected: Shows the <u>GUI</u> with a set of sample contacts.
 The window size may not be optimum.

 2. Saving window preferences